An eradication time problem for the SIR model: Local semiconcavity

 \section{Local semiconcavity}

-Let us now investigate differentiability of the value function.
+Let us now investigate the differentiability of the value function.
 We'll argue that $u$ is twice differentiable almost everywhere and its Hessian is locally bounded above.
 We will establish these properties by deriving various bounds on $u^r$ that are independent of $r\in {\cal A}$.
-With these goals in mind, we will study $u^r$ and $u$ on triangles defined as
+With these goals in mind, we will study $u^r$ and $u$ on triangular domains

-for $N,\delta>0$ which satisfy
+for $N,\delta\ge 0$ which satisfy

 We will also employ the {\it flow} of the controlled SIR system \eqref{SIRcontrol}

 Here $S^r(t)=\Phi^r_1(x,y,t)$ and $I^r(t)=\Phi^r_2(x,y,t)$ is the solution of the controlled SIR system \eqref{SIRcontrol} with $S^r(0)=x$ and $I^r(0)=y$.
 We note that for any $r\in {\cal A}$,